 Retrocommissioning is also a quick, easy way to confirm that your mechanical and economizer systems are functioning properly.
-It can also address lighting schedules to save you money when buildings are unoccupied or there is readily available outside light.
+It can also address lighting schedules to save you money when buildings are unoccupied or it is readily available outside light.

 Yearout Energy also provides expert guidance on renewable energy to help cut your emissions and utility spending even further.
-Solar and wind energy are readily available for many commercial, government, or school facilities, and we can find the right system to meet your building’s needs.
+Solar and wind energy are readily available for many commercials, government, or school facilities, and we can find the right system to meet your building’s needs.

 Finally, Yearout Energy can find ways to save you even more through our utility management program.
 We evaluate your energy bills for potential errors, irregularities, and rate change opportunities, as well as comparing them from season to season.
 This helps us identify the biggest energy expenditures within your facility so that we can pinpoint where change needs to happen, in the summer or beyond.

 If you’re ready to fix your summer energy expenditure, get in touch with Yearout Energy today.